nithilabalaji/recipe-analysis/README.md

 Our dataset is a merge of two dataframes, one containing the original recipes, and another with information on how users interacted with a particular recipe.
 The interactions gives us information like ratings and reviews.

-In order to clean our data the following steps were taken,
+In order to clean our data the following steps were taken before merging,
 1. Fillng all missing values in the rating column with Nan.
 Ratings range from 0-5, so filling values with 0 adds bias to our data.
 2. Grouping data based on recipe ID and taking the average of all ratings per recipe.

-We know how a dataframe with a unique row for each recipe.
+We now have a dataframe with a unique row for each recipe.
 We then add two columns, 'year' and 'calories' using information already in the data to help us later on in the project.

-Here are the relevant columns,
+Here are the relevant columns and a look at the datafreame,
 - name: The title of the recipe
 - minutes: Minutes to complete recipe
 - year: The year recipe was uploaded to the site